tendaidree/AB-testing-Globox/technical_summary.md

 FROM groups
 ;

-/* Total number of users in the experiment*/
+/* Total number of users in the experiment and users were in the control and treatment groups */

+--total users

 SELECT
       COUNT(DISTINCT id) AS total_users
 FROM users
 ;

-/* How many users were in the control and treatment groups? */
+--- control and treatment group

 SELECT
      CASE